Mahaut-s/SNA_twitter_analysis/README.md

 METHOD ＆ PROCESS
 There are two key points about the clustering method: first, how the clusters are defined, and second, how they are calculated.

-First, clusters are defined using Modularity, an index of cluster quality calculated from the formula like this, as we learned from Newman and Girvan's paper in class.
+First, clusters are defined using Modularity, an index of cluster quality calculated from the formula like this, as we learned from Newman and Girvan's paper in class(Newman & Girvan, 2004).
 In this formula, the red part is the actual percentage of edges in a given cluster, and the green part is the percentage of edges in a random graph.

 <img width="391" alt="SNA_github" src="https://user-images.githubusercontent.com/116076364/235864065-f5c565a9-9127-4fda-877e-bad644079b3d.png">